gow72/Online-Quiz-Application/README.md

 private static final String PASSWORD = "your_password";

 5️⃣ Run the Application

-Compile and run the Java classes.
+# Compile the project
+javac *.java

+# Run the main class
+java Main

-Test quiz creation, question addition, attempts, and leaderboard.
+Or directly run the Java classes in your IDE to test features like quiz creation, question addition, attempts, and leaderboard.

 📧 Contact

 Author: Gowtham Tulluri
 📩 Email: tullurigowtham294@gmail.com
-Run the Java classes for testing functionalities

-📧 Contact

-For queries or collaboration: Gowtham Tulluri 📧 tullurigowtham294@gmail.com